Blue Class News

 Love from Miss Townsend and Mrs Moss xxx

 Only three more sleeps to go!
 I'm very excited and am all packed, ready and raring to go!

 It is important to check that you have everything on the kit list that was sent home a few weeks ago.
 To keep you all safe, it is really important you have suncream, a sunhat, a refillable water bottle, a waterproof coat and wellies.
-If it looks like Wednesday is going to be a sunny day, it would be a good idea to put suncream on before you come to school and wear your sunhat so that when we get there we can start our activities straight away and not have to search through bags for them.
+If it looks like Monday is going to be a sunny day, it would be a good idea to put suncream on before you come to school and wear your sunhat so that when we get there we can start our activities straight away and not have to search through bags for them.